 Imagery and data can be found on the Learning from Earthquakes website.

 Membership of EEFIT means making a fundamental difference in understanding the impact of earthquakes.

 As an EEFIT member you will survey the aftermath of earthquake events and learn from experienced engineers.

 You'll also share your findings with industry, the research community, policy makers and reconstruction stakeholders.

 Corporate member - recommend a member of staff to join a mission team who will be given some priority over other candidates. - £300 annual subscription

 Full member - be considered for joining a mission team - £20 annual subscription (£15 for IStructE or SECED members)

 If you would like to get involved or have questions contact EEFIT outlining your relevant experience.

-A report from a project funded by a 2018 EEFIT Research Grant.
+A report from a project funded by a 2019 EEFIT Research Grant winner.